GU9797/MENG-Design/README.txt

 ALL INPUT DATA SHOULD BE CHANGED IN WRITE_JSON.PY (which prints input.json)
 -----------------------------------------------------------------------------
   img_dir:  directory containing input image files
+  label_common_length:  number of characters conserved at beginning of all image
+                    labels, chopped off at beginning of shape label
   img_names:  original image file names
   shape_dir_name: directory to put all shape images
   label_dir_name: directory to put all shape images, separated by kmeans clusters